ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 The tool supports three main usages, as follows:

 - [**Code generation**](#code-generation): Generate Ballerina records and parser functions for a given EDI schema.
-- [**Library generation**](#library-generation): Generates Ballerina records, parser functions, utility methods, and a REST connector for a given collection of EDI schemas and organizes those as a Ballerina library.
+- [**Package generation**](#package-generation): Generates Ballerina records, parser functions, utility methods, and a REST connector for a given collection of EDI schemas and organizes those as a Ballerina package.
 - [**Schema conversion**](#schema-conversion): Convert various EDI schema formats to Ballerina EDI schema format.

 ### Define the EDI schema